I don’t have any superpowers (I mean besides birthing children, duh!) that any other mom doesn’t also have.

 I got help creating my first website.
 I created an Instagram handle and made my first post.
 Little by little, I continued to build my business into what it is today.

 Two years ago (4 years into my BC business and 11 years into my hair and makeup business), I hired help.
 I grew my business to the point where I knew I couldn’t progress anymore without support.
-I have Corrie, who helps me with my blogs and emails (she has an email newsletter template offer she’s working on– sign up here for more info!) and I have Amy, who helps me with my client relations.
+I have Corrie, who helps me with my blogs and emails (she has an email newsletter template offer she’s working on– sign up here for more info!) and I have Hamilton, who helps me with all things organization, client relations & project management.

 So, that’s the behind-the-scenes look at my life.
 Let me leave you with a few ideas that might help you!